lxtGH/GALD-DGCNet/README.md

 # GALD-Net
 We propose Global Aggregation then Local Distribution (GALD) scheme to distribute global information to each position adaptively according to the local information around the position.
 GALD net achieves **top performance** on Cityscapes dataset.
 Both source code and models will be available soon.
+The work was done at [DeepMotion AI Research](https://deepmotion.ai/)

 ##  Comparisons with state-of-the-art models on Cityscapes dataset